Hendy/umbraco-look/README.md

 			return "my custom name for myDocTypeAlias to be indexed";
 		}

-		// fallback to default indexing
+		// fallback to default indexing (or can return null) return LookIndexService.DefaultNameIndexer(publishedContent);
-		return LookIndexService.DefaultNameIndexer(publishedContent);
 	});